jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 If you attempt to create a Limit Order to save an existing position from liquidation, it will be dependent on whichever transaction is processed first.

 - If the Limit Order is processed first = the position might be saved from liquidation
-- If the Liquidation is processed first = the position will be liquidated and your limit order will still be active (please do take note)
+- If the Liquidation is processed first = the position will be liquidated and your limit order will still be active (please do take note, it means that a new position may be immediately opened)
 :::

 :::caution Limitation on Limit Orders